BattletechModders/CustomBundle/CustomActivatableEquipment/Readme.txt

   AURAS RELATED SETTINGS
-  Hotkey - you can use LCtrl + A to toggle aura's circle show COMPOPNENT
+  Hotkey - you can use LCtrl + A to switch auras circles visibility.
+By default only auras with HideOnNotSelected: false is show.
+Default -> LCtrl+A -> Hide all auras -> LCtrl+A -> Show all auras (even with HideOnNotSelected: true)
+COMPOPNENT

   "Auras": [